 Photo: Norbert Hartyányi/We Love Budapest 6 pictures

-We are eager to start our guided tour that takes us around the 30-hectare dolomite-covered property with several intriguing destinations dotting the panoramic path.
-On our way to the lookout point at a height of 267 meters above the city, we pass by a pair of terrariums that are placed directly on the park grounds for examining various lizard species in their natural habitat.
+By now you should be eager to start your guided tour that takes you around the 30-hectare dolomite-covered property, with several intriguing destinations dotting the panoramic path.
+On your way to the lookout point at a height of 267 metres above the city, you pass a pair of terrariums that are placed directly on the park grounds for examining various lizard species in their natural habitat.

 Photo: Norbert Hartyányi/We Love Budapest 9 pictures

-After ascending the highest accessible point of the hill, we enjoy wraparound views over much of Buda and Pest, including far-reaching vistas over the winding Danube, Buda Castle, Parliament, the Budapest Eye, the Citadel, and Margaret Island, while a picnic table is set up at the peak to provide alternatives for an alfresco feast amid scenic settings.
+After ascending the highest accessible point of the hill, you will enjoy wraparound views over much of Buda and Pest, including far-reaching vistas over the winding Danube, Buda Castle, Parliament, the Budapest Eye, the Citadel and Margaret Island, while a picnic table is set up at the peak to provide alternatives for an alfresco feast amid scenic settings.

 Photo: Norbert Hartyányi/We Love Budapest 15 pictures

-Our tour continues with a leisurely hike that takes us off the previously traversed trail to go around cliffs that are blanketed with a profusion of plants, including such species as the Hungarian barberry (which survived the Ice Age thanks to the pleasant microclimatic conditions provided by the dolomites), while Sas Hill is also home to foxes, rodents, birds, colorful butterflies, and hundreds of spider species.
-As we conclude our tour, we feel that this elevated getaway gave us a refreshing pause from city life, while the fascinating views that we enjoyed almost throughout the whole length of the hike kept us connected with Budapest; visit the official website for more details.
+Your tour continues with a leisurely hike that takes you off the previously traversed trail to go around cliffs blanketed with a profusion of plants, including species such as the Hungarian barberry (which survived the Ice Age thanks to the pleasant microclimatic conditions provided by the dolomites), while Sas Hill is also home to foxes, rodents, birds, colourful butterflies and hundreds of spider species.
+This elevated getaway provides a refreshing pause from city life, while the fascinating views throughout the whole length of the hike still keeps you connected with Budapest.
+Visit the official website for more details.

-Found about 30 kilometers south of Budapest, a well-preserved hamlet welcomes those who want to venture out of town to take a time-transcending journey in the Hungarian countryside.
-An expansive collection of traditional village-style furniture, elaborate folk costumes, and a selection of centuries-old agricultural tools are presented throughout this open-air exhibition that tastefully blends in with the town of Ócsa’s surrounding scenes.
+Found about 30 kilometres south of Budapest, a well-preserved hamlet welcomes those who want to venture out of town to take a time-transcending journey in the Hungarian countryside.
+An expansive collection of traditional village-style furniture, elaborate folk costumes and a selection of centuries-old agricultural tools are presented throughout this open-air exhibition that tastefully blends in with the town of Ócsa and its surrounding scenes.